 - Play Fun Games: You can play Pictionary, Charades, trivia games, board games, or even some card games–just modify them based on your virtual situation!
 Be strategic, and have fun with it!
 A study carried out by the University of Edinburgh revealed that people who played board games more regularly had better cognition than those who did not play them regularly.

-And many more!
+And many more options!
 Have fun with it, and think outside-of-the-box!

 2. Make Phone Calls!